luciancic/linguistics-app/README.md

 ## Dev setup

-Install dependencies with `yarn`.
-Start server with `react-native run-android`.
-Make sure you have android studio installed.
+1. Install dependencies with `yarn`.
+2. Make sure you have android studio installed and a virtual device running.
+3. Start the javascript server with `react-native run-android`.
+4. Make sure the back end server is running if you make requests to it.

 ## Deployment